 Each of these components indicate the Daily Harvest homepage is designed to be a comprehensive browsing experience for all visitors, instead of having a 1:1 conversion ratio.

-Connect every ad to a relevant post-click experience
+Connect every ad to a relevant post-click landing page

-Personalizing the post-click experience is just as important as hyper-targeting your ads.
+Personalizing the post-click landing page is just as important as hyper-targeting your ads.
 Not only that, but failing to create one cohesive experience from ad to post-click landing page will likely waste your ad clicks and budget.

 Take inspiration from the Daily Harvest examples above to start creating your own completely personalized campaigns.
-To see how Instapage can help you create unique post-click experiences at scale, request an Instapage Enterprise Demo today.
+To see how Instapage can help you create unique post-click landing pages at scale, request an Instapage Enterprise Demo today.